-Any student dismissed for attendance related reasons- i.e. consecutive absences, failure to maintain 100% cumulative attendance, excessive tardiness or early departures, failure to meet the terms of attendance probation, or failure to return from a leave of absence-may restart classes after receiving approval from one of the Directors.
+Any student dismissed for attendance related reasons- i.e. consecutive absences, failure to maintain 100% cumulative attendance, excessive tardiness or early departures, failure to meet the terms of attendance probation, or failure to return from a leave of absence-may restart classes after receiving approval from one of the Directors; not all students will qualify to resume classes.